 Disclosure guidelines differ from country to country.
 We’ve outlined guidelines on how to disclose properly for the United Kingdom and United States.
-You can find how to disclose sponsored posts guidelines for Norway, Sweden, and Finland here.
-These guidelines are up to date as of 1 November 2018.
+You can also find out how to disclose sponsored content in the Nordics (Norway, Sweden, Finland).
+These guidelines are up to date as of 22 August 2022.

 The United Kingdom

 What are the disclosure guidelines?

 The Committee of Advertising Practice (CAP) and the Advertising Standards Authority (ASA) monitors advertising practices in the UK.
 The guidelines state that it’s against the law for creators to publish a post promoting a product where they’ve been paid, but it’s not clear that the post is an ad.
 This is the case whether the post is “in the form of a blog, vlog, tweet, post, or other channel-specific format.”
 Creators who fail to disclose the ‘commercial intent’ behind a post falsely misrepresent themselves as consumers.

 The Competition and Markets Authority (CMA) is also involved in setting rules and regulations, but works more to ensure that consumers get a good deal when buying goods and services, and that businesses operate within the law.

 - Paid-for space: An advertiser pays for an ad to appear in a ‘paid-for ad space,’ like a sponsored post on social media.

 - Own advertising: Creators post about their own products/services on their personal social media channels.